and-murray/wharf-spaces/_bmad-output/planning-artifacts/prds/prd-wharf-spaces-2026-06-09/prd.md

 The web platform is a functional admin tool, not a polished product surface.
 It should be clean and usable but does not require high-fidelity UX design.
 Where possible, it should follow the mobile app's visual style (colours, typography).
 Engineering effort should be proportionate to its low frequency of use.

 **FR-031 — Tenant provisioning**
 AND Digital provisions a new tenant via a web form.
-The form captures: tenant name, email domain, authentication provider (one of: Google, Microsoft, Apple, email/password), and the email address of the first Company Admin user.
-Submission creates the tenant record, associates the domain with the tenant, and grants the first Company Admin access.
+The form captures: tenant name, email domain, authentication provider (one of: Google, Microsoft, or Apple), and the email address of the first Company Admin user.
+Submission creates the tenant record, associates the domain with the tenant, grants the first Company Admin access, and automatically creates an initial group named "Default" with 0 parking capacity.
+The Default group gives the Company Admin a starting point — they can rename it, set its capacity, or delete it (provided a replacement group exists) without needing to contact AND Digital for setup instructions.

 **FR-032 — Company Admin: user allowlist management** Company Admins manage their tenant's user allowlist via the web platform — adding and removing individual email addresses to grant or revoke access.
+When adding a user, the Company Admin must assign them to a group.
+A user cannot be added to the allowlist without a group assignment.

 **FR-033 — Tenant suspension (temporary)**
 AND Digital can suspend a tenant, for example due to non-payment.
 Suspension immediately locks out all users of that tenant.
 Tenant data is preserved.
 Reinstating the tenant restores full access without data loss.

 **FR-034 — Tenant removal (permanent)**
-AND Digital can permanently remove a tenant and their associated data.
-This capability exists in v1.
-Whether and when it is exercised is at AND Digital's discretion.
-[OPEN QUESTION: data retention and GDPR obligations on permanent removal — see OQ-002]
+AND Digital can permanently remove a tenant and hard-delete all associated data (users, bookings, configuration).
+Immediate hard delete is acceptable — no GDPR-mandated retention period applies to this data type.
+Whether and when removal is exercised is at AND Digital's discretion.
+Tenant contracts should address data handling on termination; this is a commercial matter outside the product.

 ### 3.8 Multi-tenancy & White-label Theming

 **FR-035 — Tenant data isolation**
 Each tenant's data — users, bookings, notes, configuration — is fully isolated.
-Users of one tenant cannot see or interact with data belonging to another tenant.
+A request authenticated with a Tenant A user token must receive an error response when attempting to access any Tenant B data path.
+This is a backend security guarantee, not a client-side restriction, and must be verifiable by security test.

 **FR-036 — Runtime tenant config loading**
 The app is a single binary on the App Store.
 Tenant branding, configuration, and feature settings are loaded at runtime based on the signed-in user's tenant.
 No per-tenant builds are produced or distributed.